ccallawa/alyvix_doc/getting_started/using_editor.rst

       :target: ../_images/ae_getting_started_example_main.png

 #.
 Now *drag and drop* the :guilabel:`start` object (here it's on the second row) by clicking on
-   the |bar-icon| icon at the left and dragging it to the large middle panel.
+   its |bar-icon| icon at the left and moving it to the large middle panel.
 Its scripting element will appear:

    .. image:: images/ae_getting_started_example_drag01.png